kevinskyba/raft-viz/README.md

 # raft-viz

 A simple visualization of the RAFT algorithm.
+You can view it here: [https://kevinskyba.github.io/raft-viz/](https://kevinskyba.github.io/raft-viz/).

 ## Project setup